Karos64/Hot-Desk/README.md

-# SoftwareMindTask - Hot Desk API by Seweryn Jarco
+# Hot Desk minimal API by Seweryn Jarco

 Hot desk booking system is a system which should designed to automate the reservation of desk in offices through an easy online booking system.
+It is completely written in C# .NET with use of minimal API.

 ## Requirements